 At low speeds, the system steers the rear wheels in the opposite direction to that of the front wheels.
 This increases agility, especially when cornering.
 At high speeds, the system steers the rear wheels in the same direction as that of the front wheels.
 This increases driving stability, above all at high speeds or when overtaking on the race track.

 This electronic adjustment of the shock absorber system actively and continuously adjusts the damping force on each wheel, based on current road conditions and driving style.
 PASM has two settings: ‘Normal’, which is a blend of performance and comfort, and ‘Sport’ where the set-up is much firmer.

 PSM is an automatic control system for maintaining stability at the limits of dynamic driving performance.
 The systems can be completely switched off in two stages.
 For intentionally sporty handling on the race track.

 In conjunction with the 7-speed PDK, the system operates with an electronically regulated and fully variable rear differential lock with fully variable torque distribution.
 For increased traction and improved lateral dynamics, as well as enhanced stability when cornering under load change conditions and when changing lanes.

 ‘Smart’ lift system.

-Available as an option, the lift system raises the 911 GT3 at the front axle by 40mm.
-To increase ground clearance at speeds of up to approximately 50km/h.
-The automatic lift function based on personally stored position data is new.
+Available as an option, the lift system raises the 911 GT3 at the front axle by around 40mm.
+To increase ground clearance at speeds of up to approx. 35km/h.
+A new feature is the automatic lift function which is based on personally stored position data.